Paracetamol (Anadin, Panadol, Calpol)

 The dose you take depends on the amount you need to control your pain.
 You may take paracetamol either to help control mild cancer pain or for other reasons, such as headaches.
 It can be taken at the same time as other painkillers or in between taking them.
 Your doctor, pharmacist or nurse will give you instructions about when to take paracetamol and how much to have.
 The normal dose for adults is 1 to 2 normal strength tablets (500mg to 1,000mg) every 4 to 6 hours.
 You should not take more than 8 normal strength tablets in 24 hours (4,000mg).

-If you take more than the recommended dose of paracetamol it may cause liver damage.
+If you take more than the recommended dose of paracetamol it may cause severe liver damage.
 If you think you have taken more than the recommended dose, talk to your doctor or nurse as soon as possible.

 Remember that many over the counter medicines contain paracetamol, for example cold and flu remedies.
 Always check the packets of any other medicines you are taking to find out if they contain paracetamol.
 If you are taking paracetamol, do not take any other medicine containing paracetamol.
-Taking too much can cause serious liver damage.

 A few people have itching or a skin rash when taking paracetamol.